 As an educational charity, the Paul Mellon Centre strives to promote and support academic research into the history of British art and architecture.
 The Public Lecture Course, which is free to attend, offers an exciting opportunity to broaden our audiences and to communicate the newest and most original research in the history of art an engaging and accessible way.
-Each Autumn and Spring term a series of connected lectures are offered that focus on a single theme.
-Lectures are given across a number of consequetive weeks, allowing attendees to build up a good working knowledge of the topic.
+Each autumn and spring term a series of connected lectures are offered that focus on a single theme.
+Lectures are given across a number of consecutive weeks, allowing attendees to build up a good working knowledge of the topic.

 These introductory courses have been devised for people who would like to develop their interest in works of art and the discipline of art history.
 Each lecture series will give participants insight into art from different and complementary perspectives.
 The courses are open to anyone over the age of 16.
 The number of participants is limited to 50.
 No prior knowledge is necessary.

 Lectures take place at the Paul Mellon Centre and last one hour, followed by thirty minutes of discussion with the presenter.
 Most of the lectures are also broadcast live on the internet, and the recordings are later subtitled and published on our website.

 The course requires some preparation on the part of the participant.
 Each lecture will have up to three readings, which will be provided electronically ahead of the start of the course.
 Participants are strongly encouraged to read in order to have some background knowledge on the topics being discussed in class each week.

 Autumn 2021: Black British Artists and Political Activism, convened by Elizabeth Robles

 Spring 2021: Artist in Focus: William Hogarth, convened by Mark Hallet

 Autumn 2020: Ceramics in Britain, 1750 to Now, convened by Helen Ritchie.
 Please note: this series was originally scheduled to run in April 2020.